FusionAuth/fusionauth-site/resources/guide-to-user-data-security.md

 </div>
 </div>

-Disable the root user's login to prevent users from trying to brute force attack the root user if they ever gain access to the server.
+Next, we will disable the root user's login to prevent users from trying to brute force attack the root user if they ever gain access to the server.
 You might be concerned that if you lock the root account you won't be able to administer the server easily.
-Even if the root user account is locked, you'll still be able to use the root account via the command `"sudo su -"`, but you won't be able to log in directly to the root user's account.
-To lock the root user's login, type this command into the root user terminal:
+Even if the root user account is locked, you'll still be able to use the root account via the command `sudo su -`, but you won't be able to log in directly to the root user's account.
+To lock the root user's login, type this command into the terminal window that is logged in as the root user:

 ```bash
 $ usermod -p '*' root
 ```

-### 3.8.
+### 3.10.
 Two-Factor Authentication {#two-factor-authentication}

 <div class="card float-md-right callout ml-md-3 mb-3">
 <div class="card-header bg-info text-white">GUIDELINE</div>